 The Active Directory section allows you to configure synchronisation of one or more Active Directory domains with the USS cloud account.
-The advantage of this is that you can use Active Directory attributes in products that support them, such as Web Security and Cloud Application Control.
+The advantage of this is that you can use Active Directory attributes in products that support them, such as Web Security, Email Security and Cloud Application Security.
+On-premise, Azure AD or hybrid environments are supported.

 To view and edit your AD syncs, visit your USS Dashboard and click Products ⟶ Settings ⟶ Active Directory.